KLFitter/KLFitter/doc/WhatIsKLF.md

 ## Transfer functions

-The transfer functions `W(measured property | true property)` are a parametrization of the detector response, for example for the measured jet energy given the true energy of a parton.
-These parametrizations are detector-specific and in general need to be derived by the user for their specific application.
-Gaussian and double-Gaussian parametrizations are pre-defined in KLFitter with the specific parameters to be determined by the user.
-Alternative parametrizations are in principle possible.
+The transfer functions `W(measured property | true property)` are a parameterization of the detector response, for example for the measured jet energy given the true energy of a parton.
+These parameterizations are detector-specific and in general need to be derived by the user for their specific application.
+Gaussian and double-Gaussian parameterizations are pre-defined in KLFitter with the specific parameters to be determined by the user.
+Alternative parameterizations are in principle possible.
 A tool is provided for the derivation of double-Gaussian transfer functions, [TFtool](https://gitlab.cern.ch/KLFitter/TFtool).